shirish93/shirish93.github.io/_posts/2024-02-16-review-tinkle-dabble-pillay.md

 ---
-layout: post
-title: "Srini Pillay's Tinker Dabble Try: The Power of an Unfocused Mind, a book review"
 author: shirish
 categories:
 - creativity
 - book-review
 - leadership
 featured: false
 hidden: false
 image: assets/images/tinker-pillay.jpg
-rating: 4
 image_description: Image from the publisher page.
 Human-created.
+last_modified_at: '2026-08-04'
+layout: post
+rating: 4
+title: 'Srini Pillay''s Tinker Dabble Try: The Power of an Unfocused Mind, a book review'
 ---

 Planned "unfocused" activities can enhance your cognitive toolkit.
 So says Dr Srini Pillay In "Tinker Dabble Doodle Try: The Power of an Unfocused Mind".
 In the book Dr. Pillay challenges the idea that laser-sharp focus is the key to success.